msr8/Synapse/README.md

 The application will be accessible at `http://127.0.0.1:5000` in your web browser

 > [!WARNING]
-> These instructions are intended for local development only.
+> These instructions are intended for local deployment only.
 For production deployment, use a production-ready server like [Gunicorn](https://gunicorn.org/) or [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/), and consider using a reverse proxy like [Nginx](https://www.nginx.com/)